gkovacs/gkovacs.github.com/index.markdown

 <div>
 <a href="http://hci.stanford.edu/publications/2016/invideo/invideo-las2016.pdf"><img src="invideo-screenshot-200px.png" alt="InVideo" class="limg" width="200"></a>
 <div>
-<a class="biglink" href="http://hci.stanford.edu/publications/2016/invideo/invideo-las2016.pdf">Effects of In-Video Quizzes on MOOC Lecture Viewing</a>
+<a class="biglink" href="http://hci.stanford.edu/publications/2016/invideo/invideo-las2016.pdf">Effects of In-Video Quizzes on MOOC Video Viewing</a>
 <div class="padlink"></div>
-An exploratory data-mining analysis of how users interact with in-video quizzes on Coursera.<br>
+A data-mining analysis of how users interact with in-video quizzes on Coursera.<br>
-We discover quiz-driven navigation patterns such as seeking from one in-video quiz to the next.<br>
+We discover that the presence of in-video quizzes results in quiz-driven navigation patterns such as seeking from one in-video quiz to the next.<br>
 <div class="padlink"></div>
 <a class="boxlink" href="http://hci.stanford.edu/publications/2016/invideo/invideo-las2016.pdf">Paper: Learning at Scale 2016</a> <a class="boxlink" href="http://dl.acm.org/citation.cfm?id=2876041">ACM DL</a><br>
 </div>